John Peel (Leicester MP): Early life

-He attended Wellington College and Queens' College, Cambridge.
-His first career was in the Colonial Service; he survived imprisonment by the Japanese during the Second World War, when he was stationed in Singapore, to later serve terms as British Resident in Brunei and then Resident Commissioner in the Gilbert and Ellice Islands colony (now Kiribati and Tuvalu) before retiring in 1952.
-His father Sir William Peel had been Governor of Hong Kong.
+Peel attended Wellington College and Queens' College, Cambridge.
+His first career was in the Colonial Service from 1933 to 1951; he survived imprisonment by the Japanese during the Second World War from 1942 to 1945, when he was stationed in Singapore, to later serve terms from 1949 to 1951, as British Resident in Brunei and then Resident Commissioner in the Gilbert and Ellice Islands colony (now Kiribati and Tuvalu) before retiring in 1952.

+Diplomatic career

+Peel was the British Resident in Brunei from 1946 to 1948, upon the establishment of civilian authority following Second World War.
+Peel, who was always helpful to Brunei history students, was also a part of a British Parliamentary delegation visiting the Sultanate in 1959.
+While in Brunei, he made friends with Sultan Omar Ali Saifuddin III (the father of Sultan Hassanal Bolkiah) who later invited old acquaintances to his own suite at the Dorchester; in 1969, he named Peel an honorary member of the Brunei aristocracy.
+Brunei was politically unstable during the residential era, with British administration in both internal and external affairs.
+In an August 1995 interview with Peel, he stated:

 Political career

 Peel was elected as a member of the House of Commons at a by-election in 1957.
 In July 1959, he provoked angry responses from the House when he reacted to the Mau Mau rebellion in Kenya by stating: "There are obvious risks in dealing with desperate and sub-human individuals."
 In the resulting debate, Peel's remarks were denounced by Enoch Powell, who commented: "We cannot, we dare not, in Africa of all places, fall below our highest standards in the acceptance of responsibility".
 Though Peel's tenure of minor government positions was uninterrupted, he never reached the Cabinet.

-He was a zealous advocate of British involvement in Europe, through the Council of Europe, the Western European Union, and eventually membership—of which he was a leading advocate—in the European Communities.
+Peel was a zealous advocate of British involvement in Europe, through the Council of Europe, the Western European Union, and eventually membership—of which he was a leading advocate—in the European Communities.
 In 1972, he was chosen President of the North Atlantic Assembly.
 In the following year he was knighted, and also became one of the first British members of the European Parliament.

+Death

+Peel died on 8 May 2004, at the age of 91, in his London home.
+He was survived by his widow, three daughters (Joanna, Alethea, and Lynda), one son (Quentin), and numerous grandkids and great-grandchildren.
+The family funeral was scheduled for 18 May 2004, at Putney Crematorium.
+He died a wealthy man who left an estate worth £681,057 net.
+He was the last-surviving former British Resident of Brunei at the time of his death, though not the longest-lived; that honour went to his immediate successor, Leslie Harold Newsom Davis, who died on 16 June 2003 at the age of 94.

+Personal life

+Peel married Rosemary Mia Minka Redhead in 1936.
+His father Sir William Peel had been Governor of Hong Kong.